-All entities receiving CDBG-DR and CDBG-MIT funds will be subject to a financial capacity-monitoring event once PRDOH completes a drawdown in DRGR for the first time for a contractor or subrecipient.
+Once in the risk assessment pool, all entities receiving CDBG-DR and CDBG-MIT funds will be subject to a financial capacity-monitoring event once PRDOH completes a drawdown in DRGR for the first time for a contractor or subrecipient.
 Once in the risk assessment pool, as described in the Risk Assessment Section of this Monitoring Manual.
 The entity's risk assessment score from its bi-annual assessments (December and July of each year) will determined future monitoring events.

-\Or if six (6) months pass after the written agreement is executed, whichever comes first.
+Or if six (6) months pass after the written agreement is executed, whichever comes first.